mclaughlin-thomas/Mastering-Node.js-CH4/README.md

 the main thread in two ways: an API that performs many tasks asynchronously, known as the worker pool, and support for starting extra threads to execute blocking JavaScript code, known as worker threads."
 Mastering Node.js

+Using the Node.js API
+Node.js replaces the API provided by the browser with one that supports common server-side tasks, like processing http requests and reading files.
+Behind the scenes, node.js uses native threads, known as the worker pool, to perform operations asynchronously.